pkuwwt/pkuwwt.github.io/programming/_posts/2014-08-03-java-usage.md

 {% highlight bash %}
 java -cp .:package1.jar:package2.jar Test
 {% endhighlight %}
+Paths or `jar` file specified by `-cp` option can be used as either runtime searching path or compile-time searching path, so you can use it in `javac` command.

 If you want to increase size of JVM heap space, you can use `-Xmx` option.
 And `-Xss` option corresponds to JVM stack size.
 All these options can be found by `java -h`.
 An example is
 {% highlight bash %}